MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

 }
 ```

+   The `extern "C"` method, via JNI, maps your native code to your Java code, to make use of the XboxLiveSDK.

-Congratulations at this point your project is setup to start utilizing our XboxLive API!
+Congratulations!
+At this point, your project is set up to start utilizing the XboxLive API.

 <!--===================================================-->
 ## Next step

-Now that your IDE is set up to use Xbox Live, continue with step 3: Using Xbox Live SDK to Sign-In for Mobile.
+Now that your IDE is set up to use Xbox Live, continue with step 3: Using the Xbox Live SDK to Sign-In for Mobile.
 See [Getting started](../get-started/index.md).